josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🪄_Expression_Of_Norms/🎶_Banned_Broadcasts_Cooperative/🎶_endorser_network_traces.md

 # 🎶 Endorser Network Traces
 **First created:** 2025-09-27 | **Last updated:** 2025-10-06
-*Observation log of foreword writers, blurbers, and endorsers tied to the book*
+*Observation log of foreword writers, blurbers, and endorsers tied to the book.*

 ---